Keyboard shortcuts

 parse_persist_until

-A pure-Rust, zero-dependency parser for the YYYY-MM-DDTHH:MM:SSZ timestamp format.
+A pure-Rust, zero-dependency parser for the YYYY-MM-DDTHH:MM:SSZ timestamp format (lowercase z is also accepted).
 It performs the proleptic Gregorian day count from the Unix epoch without using any external date/time crate.
 Returns None for malformed input (wrong separators, out-of-range fields, missing Z suffix).

 • DNS lookup failure → AcmeError::Dns